lorainelab/bioviz/README.md

 * Test by visting the site in your Web browser.

-If you don't see the BioViz content or if there is some other problems, look at the server logs to diagnose the problem.
+If you don't see the BioViz content, look at the server logs to diagnose the problem.

 ```
 $ sudo cat /var/log/httpd/error_log